In the USA alone, we consume 1.5 billion snack bars each year.

 If you’re wondering whether it’s safe to eat protein bars during pregnancy you’re certainly not alone.

-This is because protein is not only good for pregnant women (more on this later), but protein bars also make an excellent on the go snack and an easy way to get some protein in after a workout or weightlifting session.
+This is because protein is not only good for pregnant women (more on this later), but bars also make an excellent on the go snack and an easy way to get some protein in after a workout or weightlifting session.

-But is it safe to eat protein bars during your pregnancy?
+But are they safe to eat during your pregnancy?

 In general yes, just like protein shakes, protein bars are safe for pregnant women to consume.